Why Birdville ISD?

 - Richland Middle School (grades 6–8) will continue with a specialization in Leadership;

-- Smithfield Middle School (grades 6–8) will open as an Advanced Learning and College Prep campus;
+- Smithfield Middle School (grades 6–8) will continue as an Advanced Learning and College Prep campus;

-- Haltom Middle School (grades 6–8) will open as a College Readiness* campus; and
+- Haltom Middle School (grades 6–8) will continue as a No Excuses University campus; and